jbszczepaniak/dynamodb-with-go/episode4/post.md

   Build()
 ```

 I need to provide the exact directory for the query.
 Additionally I am using `KeyGreaterThanEqual` in order to take advantage of the index.
 From perspective of this expression however the index is not visible.
 Hypothetically with table where `directory` is the Partition Key and `created_at` is the Sort Key it would be valid expression as well.
-The point here is that we cannot have many sort keys on the table - we need to use indexes for that - but it kind of works as additional sort key and it doesn't affect expression very much.
+The point here is that we cannot have many sort keys on the table - we need to use indices for that - but it kind of works as additional sort key and it doesn't affect expression very much.

 ```go
 out, err := db.QueryWithContext(ctx, &dynamodb.QueryInput{